jaymcgavren/jaymcgavren.github.io/_posts/2024-04-14_coping_with_macos_sonoma.markdown

 ### "Keyboard" Preference Pane

-#### "Keyboard" page

 * Key Repeat rate: Max it out.
 * Delay Until Repeat: Minimize it.
-* Touch Bar shows: I've never used the Touch Bar and I refuse to start.
-Change it to show "F1, F2, etc." This also gets your Esc "key" back.
-The whole setup still sucks because there's no tactile key press, but at least now it won't randomly change functions on you.
-* If you're lucky enough to have a newer machine that got rid of the stupid Touch Bar and has function keys back again, you should see a "Use F1, F2, etc. keys as standard function keys" option.
-You want it enabled (which it should be by default).
-* Unless you enjoy SHOUTING when typing often, the Caps Lock key is worse than useless - it's a booby trap sitting in the middle of your keyboard.
-Click the "Modifier Keys..." button, and remap Caps Lock to Control.

-#### "Text" page

-* Uncheck everything here!
-Why on earth do they have it messing with your text as you type by default?!
-* Be sure to click the "-" button to remove any "Replace/With" text expansions, too.

-#### "Shortcuts" page

-* "Use keyboard navigation to move focus between controls": allows you to avoid using the mouse to clear pop-ups.
+* "Keyboard navigation": allows you to avoid using the mouse to clear pop-ups.
 Enable it.

+#### "Keyboard Shortcuts..." window

+Click the "Keyboard Shortcuts..." button to open this.

-* "Launchpad & Dock" section:
+* "Launchpad & Dock": Disable all this proprietary crap.
-    * Turn Dock Hiding On/Off: disable
-* "Mission Control" section:
-    * Move left/right a space: disable these
-* "Keyboard" section:
-    * Change the way Tab moves focus: disable
-    * Move focus to the Dock: disable
-* "Accessibility" section:
-    * Invert colors: enable
+* "Display": Do what you want.
+* "Mission Control": Disable all this proprietary crap, especially since it frees up some useful Ctrl-plus-arrow keys to use with your window manager.
+* "Keyboard": Do what you want.
+Except for "Move focus to the next window" (Cmd-tilde), which changes windows within an app.
+This is absolutely essential and should be enabled.
+* "Input Sources": Unless you need to type in multiple languages, disable everything here.
+This will free up the highly-valuable Ctrl-Space keyboard shortcut to use with your window manager.
+* "Screenshots": These are too useful to change.
+Keep them and leave them at the defaults if you can; your programming pairs are going to expect them to work normally.
+* "Presenter Overlay": I neither know nor care what this does.
+Disable it all.
+* "Services": You need to learn other, less-proprietary ways to do everything in this menu.
+Disable it all.
+* "Spotlight": I strongly recommend replacing Spotlight with another, more versatile, command palette program.
+I used to recommend Alfred, but that has been superseded by [Raycast](https://www.raycast.com/) as far as I'm concerned.
+If you're going to use another program, disable the Cmd-Space shortcut here so you can use it with your other program.
+* "Accessibility": You know what you need in here and what you don't.
+You might consider enabling "Invert colors"; I find that useful on rare occasion.
+* "App Shortcuts": This is so important that it gets its own subsection below.
+* "Function Keys": Enable the "Use F1, F2, etc. keys as standard function keys" option.
+This will restore easy access to these highly useful keys.
+(Which some programs use by default, and can be set to useful shortcuts for other programs.)
+Don't worry, you can still use the keys to control volume, brightness, etc. by holding the Fn key.
+* "Modifier Keys": Unless you enjoy SHOUTING when typing often, the Caps Lock key is worse than useless - it's a booby trap sitting in the middle of your keyboard.
+Click "Select keyboard", go through each keyboard attached to your system (internal keyboard and any USB keyboards), and remap Caps Lock to Control.

 ##### "App Shortcuts" section